-A cool thing we found was that you can rent a dumpster bag from your local hardware store to get rid of the large amounts of trash and random items you may have collected over the years.
+In our search on how to get rid of stuff was that you can rent a dumpster bag from your local hardware store to get rid of the large amounts of trash and random items you may have collected over the years.

 Selling our items on Facebook turned out to be the best way for us to get items sold fast.
-I hope my tips and tricks to get rid of furniture fast in a cross country move will work for you too!
+I hope my tips and tricks to get rid of furniture fast in a cross-country move will work for you too!

 We are still cleaning out and donating at this point.
 Our next step will be who or how to move the remaining furniture items we are taking with us and how to get our beloved dogs and vehicles across the country.
-So stay tuned for how we do that!

 We want to sell our master bedroom set and WOW I need to try selling it on Facebook!
 I haven’t done that before, but I know there are neighborhood pages, etc. for that.